TheJacksonLaboratory/marea/README.md

 * Species

 (as well as other categories __marea__ does not track, such as DNAMutation and ProteinMutation).
-The first step is to download _bioconcepts2pubtatorcentral.offset.gz_ from the Pubtator Central ftp site.
+The first step is to download _bioconcepts2pubtatorcentral.offset.gz_ from the PubTator Central ftp site.
 ```
 ftp://ftp.ncbi.nlm.nih.gov/pub/lu/PubTatorCentral
 ```
-__Nota bene:__ In late November 2020, Pubtator Central stopped publishing the _bioconcepts2pubtatorcentral.offset.gz_ file.
+__Nota bene:__ In late November 2020, PubTator Central stopped publishing the _bioconcepts2pubtatorcentral.offset.gz_ file.
 This change will necessitate an overhaul of the concept replacement code in __marea__.
 Alternate solution TBD.